Certain guns tend to get used exclusively by either heroes or villains.

 - Then again, it is often overlooked that Han Solo is not a hero — he's a smuggler.
 A smuggler with a bad-tempered partner (known to pull people's arms off if beaten at holo-chess), a highly illegal ship, and who has mastered the art of the subtle draw in order to be able to blow away the amateur bounty hunters that come after him if he screws up a smuggling job (no matter which version you believe, Han was definitely drawing his gun under the table and pointing it at Greedo's crotch for several seconds while Greedo talked).
 This was another clue that Han Solo is NOT a nice guy.

 - More generally, good guys in Star Wars tend to wield pistols (Han, Leia, Luke, the rebels on the Tantive IV) whereas bad guys use rifles (Stormtroopers, Battle Droids).
-This eventually leads to the sight of the aforementioned stormtroopers firing their rifles normally at Luke, naturally missing, while Luke is firing back at them with a stolen rifle, holding it like it's a pistol and killing one trooper with each shot.
+This shortly leads to the sight of the aforementioned stormtroopers firing their rifles normally at Luke, naturally missing, while Luke is firing back at them with a stolen rifle, holding it like it's a pistol and killing one trooper with each shot.

 - Zig-zagged for the generic Rebel soldiers after the first movie - in The Empire Strikes Back the standard blaster rifle was based on the StG-44, a weapon used by Nazi Germany.
 In Return of the Jedi, their rifles were instead based on the AR-15.